scipy-conference/scipy_proceedings/papers/stuart_mumford/sunpy_mumford.rst

 Most of solar data observed from space missions follow an open policy[#]_ which makes it available to everyone as soon the data is downloaded.
 However, they are normally archived by the institution in charge of the instrument that made the observations.
 Such sparsity of archives makes the browsing and data retrieval a very tedious task for the scientist.
-The `Virtual Solar Observatory <http://virtualsolar.org>`_ (VSO) [VSO]_ has considerably simplified such work by building a centralized database with access to multiple archives.
+The `Virtual Solar Observatory <http://virtualsolar.org>`_ [VSO]_ has considerably simplified such work by building a centralized database with access to multiple archives.
 VSO allows the user to query by few parameters as instrument name or type, time, physical obsevable and/or spectral range.
 VSO's main interface is web based, however, it can also be accessed by their WSDL webservice.
 SunPy uses such API to query and download data from VSO.